| Gauntlet: Dark Legacy Online Strategy

 the easiest.
 Magic use with the fighter-class is limited to

 driving off Death and very little else.
+Intermediate gamers may want to

 play the Valkerie or Knight.
 They are more balanced, with high